-- This is a genetically inherited condition associated with a decline of the lactase enzyme occurring gradually after weaning 4, 5.
+- Primary lactose intolerance: This is a genetically inherited condition associated with a decline of the lactase enzyme occurring gradually after weaning.
 Primary lactose intolerance is uncommon before 2–3 years of age and usually becomes apparent after 5 years of age.
-1,3,4 It is also uncommon in white Northern Europeans, who tend to consume more dairy in their diet, whereas it is quite prevalent in some ethnic groups who historically consume very little dairy.
-1,3,4 While this form of lactose intolerance is uncommon in the Irish population it is more common in people of Asian or African-Caribbean descent.
+It is more common in certain races, e.g. African, Asian, and American Indians.
+In Ireland, up to 4% of the total population may be affected4.

-- This is the most common form of lactose intolerance that we see in infants in Ireland.
-However, this is a temporary condition which may occur after an episode of acute gastroenteritis or persistent diarrhoea.
-Temporary damage to the border of the gut where the enzyme lactase is produced causes temporary depletion or the absence of lactase.
-This type of lactose intolerance can occur at any age but is more common in infancy.
-It is usually temporary and once the underlying problem is resolved and the gut heals, lactose can usually be reintroduced and is tolerated again as lactase levels return to normal1,5,6.
+- Secondary Lactose Intolerance: This is the most common form of lactose intolerance that we see in infants in Ireland.
+This is usually a temporary condition which may occur after an episode of acute gastroenteritis or persistent diarrhoea.
+Temporary damage to the villi of the small intestine causes temporary depletion or absence of lactase.
+Once the underlying problem is resolved and the gut heals, lactose can usually be reintroduced and is tolerated again as lactase levels return to normal1,5,6.

-There are currently no official UK/Ireland guidelines on the management of lactose intolerance in infants or adults.
-Depending on the type of lactose intolerance, management can either involve the reduction or removal of lactose in the diet, while ensuring that optimal nutritional intake is achieved.8
+Depending on the type of lactose intolerance, management can involve either reduction or removal of lactose from the diet, while ensuring that optimal nutritional intake is achieved.

 - Heyman MB.
 Pediatrics 2006;118(3):1279-86.